LightningStark/Backtest/README.md

 # Backtest Historical stock market data for Intraday Trades

-Stock market data Backtesting to develop and Test Trading Strategy for Intraday Trades, Historical data of stocks were downloaded from India Stock Exchange's website.
+Stock market data Backtesting to Develop and Test Trading Strategy for Intraday Trades, Historical data of stocks were downloaded from India Stock Exchange's website.
-This software was made only for personal use, currently I have no intentions of scaling it (improved version, Ofcourse!) for commercial purpose.
+This software was made only for personal use, currently I have no intentions of scaling it for commercial purpose (improved version, Ofcourse!) .
 To create your own strategy create new files similar to - 'Pinbar/HangingMan/BearEngulg/BullEnguls'.py, and add to Main.py

 To execute the code successfully